 Data security is very important to us, the steps that we take to secure and protect your data are built around the suite of security policies and controls we have in place to maintain our externally audited ISO27001 and Cyber Essentials Plus accreditations.
-We may sometimes use third party processors that are located outside of the European Economic Area (“the EEA”).
-Where we transfer any personal data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and as required under the GDPR.
+We may sometimes use third party processors that are located outside of the UK or the European Economic Area (“the EEA”).
+Where we transfer any personal data outside the UK or the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and as required under the DPL.

 You may also wish to sign up to one or more of the preference services operating in the UK: The Telephone Preference Service (“the TPS”), the Corporate Telephone Preference Service (“the CTPS”), and the Mailing Preference Service (“the MPS”).
 These may help to prevent you receiving unsolicited marketing.
 Please note, however, that these services will not prevent you from receiving marketing communications that you have consented to receive.